MIT-Emerging-Talent/ET6-CDSP-group-15-repo/5_communication_strategy/README.md

 "How AI Can Make Lending Fairer" or "The Top 5 Predictors of Loan Default."
   - o *Webinar/Online Talk*: Host a session where you walk through the project and answer questions from the community.
+  - o *[Website](https://dadishimwe.github.io/datacents/)*: create a website for the any visitor to get a brief, illustrated, easy to read, and clear description of the research project.